imtaanya/PalmTree-Mapping/README.md

    1. Sentinel-2 L2A – Copernicus Open Data License

-   2. AOI (GeoJSON) – User-provided Area of Interest
+   2. AOI (GeoJSON) – provided Area of Interest

+# Install Dependencies
+   pip install -r requirements.txt

+## Data Download

+To download Sentinel-2 imagery, use the `search_download_s2.py` script.

+This script:
+1. Searches for Sentinel-2 **L2A** products (these are atmospherically corrected and have less cloud cover).
+2. Displays the **top 10 matching products**.
+3. Prompts you to enter the number of the product you wish to download.

+### Example:

+   python search_download_s2.py

 # Run
    python run_pipeline.py

 # Expected Outputs

-   outputs/indices/ --> NDVI, GNDVI, EVI2 rasters
+   outputs/indices/ -- NDVI, GNDVI, EVI2 rasters

-   outputs/polygons/ --> Palm polygons (GeoPackage)
+   outputs/polygons/ -- Palm polygons (GeoPackage)

-   outputs/logs/ --> Processing summary report
+   outputs/logs/ -- Processing summary report

    Each polygon includes: